OctopusDeploy/docs/docs/octopus-rest-api/examples/deployment-targets/delete-machines-by-role.md

 ---
-title: Delete machines by role
+title: Delete targets by role
-description: An example script to delete machines by role.
+description: An example script to delete targets by role.
 ---

-This script demonstrates how to programmatically delete machines with the specified role from the Octopus Server.
+This script demonstrates how to programmatically delete deployment targets with the specified role from the Octopus Server.

 ## Usage
 Provide values for the following: